sara1989mohammadi/tutorial-dotnet/README.md

 Extension methods are declared in a static class and are defined as static methods with a special first parameter called the "this" parameter.
 The "this" parameter specifies the type being extended and allows the extension method to be called as if it were an instance method of that type.

+**Q #16) What is a Virtual Method in C#?**

+**Answer:** In C# virtual method is a strategy that can be reclassified into derived classes.
+We can implement the virtual method in the base class and derived class.
+It is utilized when a method’s fundamental work is similar but in some cases derived class needed additional functionalities.
+A virtual method is declared in the parent class that can be overridden in the child class.
+We make a virtual method in the base class by using the virtual keyword and that method is overridden in the derived class using the Override keyword.
+It is not necessary for every derived class to inherit a virtual method, but a virtual method must be created in the base class.
+Hence the virtual method is also known as Polymorphism.

 //////////////////////////////////////////////////
  C#